This article covers Minecraft: Java Edition Account issues.

 I Forgot my Password

-- To reset the password for a Minecraft account (where you log in with your username) you need to visit account.mojang.com/migrate and migrate your account to a Mojang account.
-After doing this you will be able to reset your password.
+- To reset the password for a legacy Minecraft account (where you log in with your username) you need to select 'Forgot Password' from the Minecraft Launcher.

 - To reset the password for a Mojang account (where you log in with your email address) visit the Forgot Password page.

 - To reset the password for a Microsoft account visit the forgotten password guide from Microsoft.

 I Forgot the Email Address Used for my Account